apache/trafficserver/doc/admin/reverse-proxy-http-redirects.en.rst

 .. toctree::
    :maxdepth: 2

 Understanding Reverse Proxy Caching
 ===================================

-With **forward proxy caching**, Traffic Server handles web requests to distant origin servers on behalf of the clients requesting the content.
-**Reverse proxy caching** (also known as **server acceleration** or **virtual web hosting**) is different because Traffic Server acts as a proxy cache on behalf of the origin servers that store the content.
-Traffic Server is configured to be *the* origin server which the client is trying to connect to.
-In a typical scenario the advertised hostname of the origin server resolves to Traffic Server, which acts as the real origin server.
+With *forward proxy caching*, Traffic Server handles web requests to origin servers on behalf of the clients requesting the content. *Reverse proxy caching* (also known as *server acceleration*) is different because Traffic Server acts as a proxy cache on behalf of the origin servers that store the content.
+Traffic Server is configured to behave outwardly as origin server which the client is trying to connect to.
+In a typical scenario the advertised hostname of the origin server resolves to Traffic Server, which serves client requests directly, fetching content from the true origin server when necessary.

 Reverse Proxy Solutions
 -----------------------